simpleanalytics/docs/_docs/10_general/01_introduction.md

 last_modified_at: 2022-04-14
 ---

 Simple Analytics is a privacy-friendly and simple alternative to Google Analytics.
 No cookies.
-No trackers.
-No consent required from your visitors.
+No trackers. **No consent required from your visitors**.
 Just straightforward analytics.

 [Check our live demo](https://dashboard.simpleanalytics.com/simpleanalytics.com) to see what that looks like!